TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/02 - Exodus/Exodus 35/Exodus 35.15.md

 ---

-and the altar of incense, and its staves, and the anointing oil, and the sweet incense, and the screen for the door, at the door of the tabernacle;
+and the altar of incense with its poles, the anointing oil, the sweet incense, the screen for the door, at the door of the tabernacle;